-Bob and Betty Lakes Trail is a 5.6 mile moderately trafficked point-to-point trail located near Nederland, CO that features a lake and is rated as difficult.
+Bob and Betty Lakes Trail is a 12.7 mile moderately trafficked out and back trail located near Nederland, Colorado that features a lake and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from June until November.
 Dogs are also able to use this trail.

 Directions from Eldora: Travel west to the Hessie Townsite on CR #130

 Very nice hike which was perfect for a hot day in Denver.
 Shaded a lot of the way, and a perfect temperature.
 Wonderful variety forest, flowers, stream, waterfalls, meadows, snow, and finally beautiful lakes.
 Although the hike is uphill the grade is mostly gradual.
 First mile or so the trail is rocky and a little less comfortable, but the weekend crowd and trail smooths after that.
 Also tons of Aspen in the first few miles, so would be a nice fall hike as well.

 Great hike.
 Hard towards the end but well worth the long journey.
 Didn't see anyone after going onto the Kings lake trail.

 This hike offers a little bit of everything.
 It has Aspen trees in the beginning that had all turned yellow.
 There is a creek running near the trail for the beginning portion.
 As you continue you have a view of Rollins Pass for a majority of the hike and the scenery is beautiful.
 At the top it gets steeper, but what you find at the top is amazing.
 The trail splits at the top of the switchbacks.
 You can go one way to King's Lake and another way to Betty and Bob's Lakes.
 It was so peaceful at the top and there was no one else who was there for the entire hour or so that we sat at Betty's Lake.
 Our dog loved swimming in the lakes!